 Incorporate Photos with Clipping Masks

-Photos are a great way to add unexpected pizazz to an infographic, and Clipping Masks are the perfect tool to work them into your design.
+Photos are a great way to add unexpected pizazz to an infographic, and clipping masks are the perfect tool to work them into your design.
 A clipping mask is a simple way to crop a photo to fit a shape or path.
 Here we’ll use this photo, and this photo of a trendy girl chewing gum to keep with the theme.
-We’ll start by dragging and dropping the photo into our illustrator document, then dragging the desired shape over it.
-Right click > Bring to Front if the shape isn’t on top.
+We’ll start by dragging and dropping the photo into our Illustrator document, then dragging the desired shape over it.
+Right-click > Bring to Front if the shape isn’t on top.
 Finally, ensure the shape isn’t grouped with any other objects (Object > Ungroup).
-To create the mask, select both objects, and go to Object > Clipping Mask > Make (or command/control-7).
+To create the mask, select both objects, and go to Object > Clipping Mask > Make (or on a Mac, command/control-7).
 After creating the clipping mask, drag and drop the photo to the desired position.

 Copy and paste over any additional icons or graphics.
-In this case, there’s a circle shape to display a percentage, and some arrow icons that will look great for highlighting fast facts.
-While doing these tweaks, try using the Lock feature to lock elements in place so you don’t accidentally move other elements around.
-Just select objects to Lock and go to Object > Lock > Selection (or command/control-2).
-It can also be helpful to be grouping and ungrouping objects as you work.
+In this case, there’s a circle shape to display a percentage and some arrow icons that will look great for highlighting fast facts.
+While making these tweaks, try using the Lock feature to lock elements in place so you don’t accidentally move other elements around.
+Just select objects to lock and go to Object > Lock > Selection (or command/control-2).
+It can also be helpful to group and ungroup objects as you work.
 Select objects to group and go to Object > Group (or command/control G).

-And there you have it!
+And there you have it—now you know how to make an infographic by using an infographic template and infographic elements as a starting point!
 With these tools, it’s possible to create a simple infographic for social media or a scrollable masterpiece for a website.